the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 Many open tools on the other hand have very robust exort and import options, as they are not subject to this incentives trap, though this is far from garunteed.
 This might include a complete database export that would let you seemlessly migrate to a different deployment of the tool.
-Or an archive of files organised by a e.g. a JSON file representation of your notes and files that retain most or all of the metadata and organisational information of your ELN.
+Or an archive of files organised by a for example a JSON file representation of your notes and files that retain most or all of the metadata and organisational information of your ELN.
 There remains the challenge when migrating of finding a tool that can import what your old tool exported, and retain most of all of its structure.
 This is where the development of standards for ELN formats could very valuable in the long run.